PlasmaPy/PlasmaPy/docs/atomic/particle_class.rst

 >>> alpha == 'He-4 2+'
 True

+The `~plasmapy.atomic.Particle.is_electron` and
-The `is_electron` and `is_ion` attributes provide a quick way to check whether or not a particle is an electron or ion, respectively.
+`~plasmapy.atomic.Particle.is_ion` attributes provide a quick way to check whether or not a particle is an electron or ion, respectively.

 >>> electron.is_electron
 True